 6 Ways to Invest in Anthropic

-While ChatGPT has garnered more of the headlines, there's another AI chatbot that's gaining in popularity — Claude AI.
+While ChatGPT has dominated the headlines, another AI chatbot has been rapidly gaining ground — Claude.

-It has now raised $18 billion in funding, including big investments from Google ($3.3 billion) and Amazon ($8 billion).
+That brought total funding to $46 billion, including earlier investments from Google ($3.3 billion) and Amazon ($8 billion).

-Here are six ways to invest in Anthropic stock while it's still a private company.
+Here are six ways to invest in Anthropic stock before the IPO.

 1. Buy shares directly from current shareholders

-Despite Anthropic being a private company, it is possible to invest in its stock through a secondary marketplace called Hiive.
+Despite Anthropic being a private company, it is possible to buy shares of its stock through a secondary marketplace called Hiive.

 Hiive is a pre-IPO marketplace platform that allows accredited investors to buy and sell shares in private companies and startups.